Duodenal Switch Surgery Complications, Risks

 - Pneumonia is a possible complication of surgeries that result in significantly reduced mobility.
 Most bariatric surgeons encourage movement and exercise shortly following duodenal switch procedures to minimize the likelihood of this risk factor.

-- Leakage from the stomach or the bowel as a result of a perforation
+- Leakage from the stomach or the bowel as a result of a perforation.

-- Difficulty consuming liquids postoperatively as a result of swelling in areas surrounding the stomach or small bowel
+- Difficulty Consuming Liquids postoperatively as a result of swelling in areas surrounding the stomach or small bowel.